michael2012z/BitBible/markdown/KJV/files/Ps.md

 159. Consider how I love thy precepts: quicken me, O Lord, according to thy lovingkindness.

-160. Thy word is true from the beginning: and every one of thy righteous judgments endureth for ever.Thy word…: Heb.
-The beginning of thy word is true
+160. Thy word is true from the beginning: and every one of thy righteous judgments endureth for ever.

 161. ש SCHIN.
 Princes have persecuted me without a cause: but my heart standeth in awe of thy word.